nickolanack/php-knack-client/README.md

-//Iterate all values in a table with label indexes from table definition and use alias `someTableName` instead of object_{id}
+//Iterate all values in a table with label indexes (from table definition) and using alias `someTableName` instead of object_{id}

 (new \knack\Client(array(
   "id"=>"XXXXXXXXXXXXXXXXXXXXXXXX",